THE BASICS:

 Can Dottie be bred?

 No!
 We spayed Dottie.
 It is extremely unethical to breed from any dog with health issues.
-We are not breeders, Dottie was not bred on purpose to look like she does.
+We are not breeders, and again, Dottie was not bred on purpose to look like she does.
 Plus it would probably kill her if she attempted to carry a litter.
-We'd never consider it even if she wasn't spayed.
+We'd never consider it.

 MEDICAL: